Tours & Day Trips Out-Around Hanoi

 How to get Dong Ho Painting Village

 If visitors want to go to Dong Ho village from Hanoi, follow National Highway 5 toward Hai Phong (about 15km) to Phu Thuy station, then turn left, keep going about 18 km to Ho Street - the district of Thuan Thanh district.
 From here turn left and go about 2km to Ho village.
 The simpler way is to take the bus 204 (22,000 VND) to Thuan Thanh - Bac Ninh then catches a taxi or a motorbike to Dong Ho painting village.

-Da Si Forging Village – The time-honored village in Hanoi
+Da Sy Forging Village – The time-honored Hanoi village

-Best things to do in Da Si Forging village
+Best things to do in Da Sy Forging village

 Visitors come to this Vietnam’s typical traditional craft village will be excited to take part in a class of making knives.
 Under the guidance and supervision of local blacksmith residents, visitors will learn to make a unique one-of-a-kind knife that can be brought back home.
 Travelers will be surprised to experience the sophisticated process of forging hand-made crafts using traditional methods.
 Moreover, head to the village, visitors can see the metal being beaten into knives, scissors, rakes, sickles, and other farms, kitchen or garden tools.